wjeffreys96/wjeffreys96.github.io/_posts/2023-7-19-unit-testing-aether-shuffler.md

 Welcome to AetherShuffler's unit testing journey!
 As we strive to enhance the reliability and stability of our app, it's time to dive into the world of unit testing.
 If you're new to the concept, that's okay — so am I!
 In this blog post, we'll explore how to use Jest and React Testing Library to write efficient and effective unit tests that help us catch bugs and gain a better understanding of our code.

-I've narrowed down my tests to two files: `CardForm.js` and `GetCards.js`.
-This is because when I developed AetherShuffler, I utilized Next.js' App Dir, which lacks sufficient support for testing.
-At the time of writing this post, even Next.js' website doesn't provide documentation for testing with the App Dir.
-Fortunately, these two files don't rely on any Next.js specific code, and they offer enough code to test both pure JavaScript functions and user interactions with a React component.
+For simplicity's sake, I've narrowed down my tests to two files: `CardForm.js` and `GetCards.js`.
+These two files offer enough code to test both pure JavaScript functions and user interactions with a React component.

 First, let's examine `CardForm.js` and think about its fundamental functionality.

+## CardForm.js

 ```js
 import { useReducer, useRef } from "react";